rickbeeloo/barbell/README.md

 But we could also combine completely different experiments, with different primers for example.
 How do we demux that?

+First go through "[custom experiment](#custom-experiment)" setup, then continue reading here how we adjust the query files.

 That's quite simple.
 We create fasta files for all possible groups.
 Lets say we have: